openpacemaker

 /clear

 Clear the current conversation history.
-Useful if the context gets cluttered.
+Useful if the context gets cluttered or you want a clean slate.

 /delete confirm

 Permanently and immediately delete all your data from OpenPacemaker.
-This cannot be undone.
+Cannot be undone.

 Coach features